Dissertations and Exams

 The final date for submission of the dissertation in final form is one week before the close of the semester.

-The Graduate Dean makes final approval of dissertation.
+The Graduate Dean makes final approval of the dissertation.

 Searching the General Catalog